An error occurs: Hard Disk 1 (301) HP

 Although you can fix hard disk error 301 with one of the solutions offered above, the whole process is complicated and time-consuming, especially for those who are not much of a computer person.
 Is there a time-saving and simple solution?
 Disk clone is the answer.

 If you have cloned the hard drive in your HP computer when it’s in good condition, you can fix the hard disk 301 error by a simple hard disk swap.
 Then, you can go back to your work immediately.
-What you need is professional disk cloning software—AOMEI Backupper Standard.
+What you need is reliable disk cloning software—AOMEI Backupper Professional.

 With the Disk Clone feature in AOMEI Backupper, you can replace HP laptop hard drive or desktop hard drive without losing data.
-Download this freeware and install it on your computer.
+Download and install it on your computer.
 Launch AOMEI Backupper and go to Clone > Disk Clone.
 Follow the wizard to finish the cloning process.

 There are four quick fixes provided in this article to help you solve the hard disk error 301.
 You can pick one that works for you.
 To make hard disk error 301 repair simple, you can clone the original HP hard drive to another drive via AOMEI Backupper and use the cloned drive for replacement.
 Apart from disk clone, AOMEI Backupper can also help you with the issues of external hard drive freezes when copying files and Windows backup freezes at 97%.
 Don’t hesitate to give it a try!